stumpner/bzent1/README.md

 # abas Benutzerzentrale (bzentrale1)
 This is the source code of bzentrale1, an abas Essentials App build for managing Users and UCM Menues.

+Use this ESDK App on your own risk!

 ## General setup
 If you are using proxies, add a gradle.properties file to your $GRADLE_USER_HOME.